dnum-mi/bibliotheque-numerique/docs/Server/dossier-listing/README.md

     AND d."demarcheId" = 1
 )

-, combined AS (
+, combinedCTE AS (
     SELECT
         n."dossierId",
+        MAX(COALESCE(CASE WHEN n."dsFieldId" = 'I01' THEN n."stringValue" END,
-        MAX(CASE WHEN n."dsFieldId" = 'I01' THEN n."stringValue" END) AS Identifiant,
+                     CASE WHEN r."dsFieldId" = 'I01' THEN r."stringValue" END)) AS Identifiant,
+        MAX(COALESCE(CASE WHEN n."dsFieldId" = 'I02' THEN n."stringValue" END,
-        MAX(CASE WHEN n."dsFieldId" = 'I02' THEN n."stringValue" END) AS Moment,
+                     CASE WHEN r."dsFieldId" = 'I02' THEN r."stringValue" END)) AS Moment,
+        MAX(COALESCE(CASE WHEN n."dsFieldId" = 'I03' THEN n."stringValue" END,
-        MAX(CASE WHEN n."dsFieldId" = 'I03' THEN n."stringValue" END) AS Titre,
+                     CASE WHEN r."dsFieldId" = 'I03' THEN r."stringValue" END)) AS Titre,
+        MAX(COALESCE(CASE WHEN n."dsFieldId" = 'I08' THEN n."stringValue" END,
-        MAX(CASE WHEN r."dsFieldId" = 'I09' THEN r."stringValue" END) AS Pays,
+                     CASE WHEN r."dsFieldId" = 'I08' THEN r."stringValue" END)) AS Pays,
+        MAX(COALESCE(CASE WHEN n."dsFieldId" = 'I09' THEN n."stringValue" END,
-        MAX(CASE WHEN r."dsFieldId" = 'I08' THEN r."stringValue" END) AS Montant
+                     CASE WHEN r."dsFieldId" = 'I09' THEN r."stringValue" END)) AS Pays,
-    FROM non_repeated n
+    FROM nonRepeatedCTE n
-    LEFT JOIN repeated r ON n."dossierId" = r."dossierId"
+    LEFT JOIN repeatedCTE r ON n."dossierId" = r."dossierId"
-    GROUP BY n."dossierId", r.row_num
+    GROUP BY n."dossierId", r.maxRowNbr
 ),

-counted AS (
+countedCTE AS (
   SELECT *,
-           COUNT(*) OVER () AS total_count
+           COUNT(*) OVER () AS total
-  FROM combined
+  FROM combinedCTE
   WHERE Pays = 'Qatar' OR Pays IS NULL
   ORDER BY Titre
 )

-SELECT * FROM counted
+SELECT * FROM countedCTE
-OFFSET 0 LIMIT 10;
+OFFSET 0 LIMIT 5;
 ```

 #### Explanation of the Query